 Without further ado, here are my top tips:

 I can’t even begin to tell you just how cold it was being out in the middle of nowhere at night in Iceland hunting for the Northern Lights.
-This wasn’t like standing in a field near my home town of Stilton in winter (which I find myself doing frequantly), this was an evil cold that had me running for the heater on the bus at every opporuntity.
+This wasn’t like standing in a field near my home town in the UK during winter (which I find myself doing frequently), this was an evil cold that had me running for the heater on the bus at every opportunity.
 It doesn’t matter what gear you take with you, if you’re not covered up appropriately you’re not going to want to stand out in the cold photographing them.
 Trust me on this one!

 As you’d expect these days there are online tools that show you the forecast for the Northern Lights and predict how good they will be that night.
 You need a night with zero cloud cover in order to see them ideally, however also chat with the locals and tour guides, they all seemed to have a good idea as to the chances of seeing them each day.

 This may seem obvious to some of you, however, you will need a tripod.
 What you see in other people’s photographs and what you see with the naked eye when you are there is somewhat different.
 You’ll need to set your camera up on a tripod and shoot a long exposure in order to let in enough light and make the Northern Lights bright enough in your photographs to see.